TheNetAdmin/VANS/README.md

 ## Usage

 VANS is written in C++ 17, so it requires gcc 7.0 / clang 8.0 or newer version.
+VANS is developed and tested with gcc 10.2.0.

 To configure and build VANS: